iamgmujtaba/practicum_proposal_template/README.md

 ## Benefits for Data Science Students
 - Saves time on formatting and structure decisions
 - Ensures all critical components of a practicum proposal are included
-- Provides guidance on content requirements for each section
+- Guides content requirements for each section
 - Offers professional academic formatting compliant with IEEE standards
 - Facilitates proper documentation of data science methodologies